cfeduke/akka-actor-statsd/README.md

 ## Bucket transformations

-Any `UUID` in the bucket path substituted with token `[id]`.
+If the `transform-uuid` option is enabled, any `UUID` in the bucket path substituted with token `[id]`.

 In addition to this, clients can specify custom transformations to influence the way bucket names are augmented before being sent to StatsD server.

 In order to do so, the client configuration should contain `akka.statsd.transformations` section of the following format: